kylest0kes/bl0ck/README.md

     cd /path/to/cloned/repo
     ```

+4. Install all the required packes from the 'requirements.txt' file
+    ```sh
+    pip install -r requirements.txt
+    ```

-4. From the root of the Repo, run the 'main.py' file
+5. From the root of the Repo, run the 'main.py' file
     ```sh
     python main.py
     ```